kcuzner/iotree/README.md

 The main idea is that there will be a web app living in a subdirectory on my server which users can use to interact with my christmas tree.
 All communication proceeds through a Redis instance living on my cloud server.
-The Raspberry Pi will be given a key to the server and establish a connection to the cloud Redis instance via SSH port forwarding.
+The Raspberry Pi will be allowed to connect to the Redis instance on that server.

-For the images, the Raspberry Pi will periodically publish *something* on a channel which is a frame of data from the camera.
-Whether this is straight up binary (a JPEG) or something Base64 encoded I have not determined yet.
+For the images, the Raspberry Pi will periodically publish a JPEG to a value which is a frame of data from the camera.
+The data is published raw.
 The Raspberry Pi application will also subscribe to a channel which has user requests coming down from it.
-The exact nature of the requests I have not yet determined beyond saying that they'll have the ability to change the color or behavior of the LEDs on the tree.
+The requests are JSON-formatted lists of LED patterns to display.

-On the cloud side, the Flask-hosted application will serve up a simple HTML page which establishes a WebSocket connection back to the server.
-This connection is then used to receive new webcam image data as it arrives (through a subscription to the appropriate channel) and will publish LED requests from users on the appropriate channel.
-Ideally it should be a simple pass-through with maybe some sanitizing.
+On the cloud side, the Flask-hosted application will serve up a simple HTML page which displays the camera image and provides a LED editor interface.
+This application connects to the Redis server and subscribes to value change requests.
+When a value change is detected, the image is read from Redis and sent to the user page using a `Content-Type: multipart/x-mixed-replace` (sorry IE).
+When the user wants to publish a new LED pattern, it is published to the channel that the Raspberry Pi is listening to.